CoditaV22/BCD-Clock/README.md

-Using the internal RTC of a STM32 Nucleo board I am transmitting date,time to UART and making a binary clock on a breadboard using LEDs
+- Using the internal RTC of a STM32 Nucleo board I am transmitted the date and time to UART
+- Now I am planning to make a binary clock on a breadboard using LEDs that light up based on the BCD value of the time.